 Brightside Nursery Infant School Council is made up of 10 pupils from year 1 and year 2.
 Two reception children also join in the spring term.
 In the autumn term, every pupil votes for who they would like to be a council member from each class.
 The votes are then counted and the School Council is formed.
-The School Council meet every few weeks with Mr Smith to discuss current school issues.
+The School Council meet every two weeks with Mr Smith to discuss current school issues.
 They then report issues and discussions back to their classes every two weeks in class council.